-Even if you have an indoor cat, it is certainly important that you consider using some form of identification, so should the worst happen, and your cat accidentally escapes, you have a much greater chance of being reunited.
+Even if you have an indoor cat, it is important that you consider using some form of identification, so should the worst happen, and your cat accidentally escapes, you have a much higher chance of being reunited.

 If a pet is surrendered to a shelter and the owners cannot be found, there is a chance the pet will be adopted out at best or euthanised at worst after the required holding time.